mike-north/ember-octane-workshop/notes/17-create-chat-message.md

   }
 ```

 In this component's template, let's create a new `acts` object that's yielded out, and pass our new action along as a property.
-Conusmers can then do something like `channel.acts.createMessate` to access this function.
+Consumers can then do something like `channel.acts.createMessage` to access this function.
 Make the following change to [`app/templates/components/channel-container.hbs`](../app/templates/components/channel-container.hbs)

 ```diff
 <main class="flex-1 flex flex-col bg-white overflow-hidden channel"